 How to assess credit card promotions

 Most banks offer numerous promotions to attract new customers.
-Ranging from interest-free periods, extended low rates for transfers, wiping of annual fees for the first year, and more.
+Ranging from interest-free periods, extended low rates for transfers, or low and no fee credit card introductory offers.
 Just remember, educate yourself about the product in more detail before taking this offer up:

 - Ensure you know how long the promotion runs for.